Configuring Web Application User Policy in SharePoint 2016

 - Click Finish to save your changes.
 This ensures consistent security permissions across site collections of a web application.

-By providing permissions policy at the web application level, Our purpose is to control who has access to the content within the site collections associated with the web application.
+By providing a permissions policy at the web application level, we aim to control who has access to the content within the site collections associated with the web application.